Telescopic actions: Telescopic orbifolds

 In the corresponding pentagonalization of $Y$ (i.e., after taking quotient by $\sigma$), the black and white two-cells are glued from 6 pentagons each, and the red and green two-cells are glued from 4 pentagons each.

-Finally, as branching points $\{p_1,p_2,\z\dots,p_{12}\}$, we choose blue or purple points on the diagram in such a way that on each two-cell of $Y$ one purple point is left.
+To specify the orbi-structure of $Y$, we need to choose three branching points $(p_i)$ on each cell out of blue and purple points on the diagram.
+We make a choice in such a way that on each two-cell of $Y$ one purple point is left (this point is not treated as an orbifold point of $Y$, it just represents a {\it metric singularity}).
 The reason for making such a choice will become clear later on.

+\parbf{Attaching the meat.} Recall that the complement of $Y_2$ in $\mathbb{S}^3$ is a union of four balls and each pentagon of $Y_2$ belongs to the boundary of two balls.
+We will attach dodecahedra to pentagons assigning to each dodecahedron one of four balls to which it ``belongs''.
+To each pentagon two dodecahedra will be attached and each dodecahedron is attached to one or two pentagons.

-\parbf{Attaching the meat.} Recall that the complement of $Y_2$ in $\SS^3$ is a union of four balls.
-Consider all pairs consisting of one green-or-red and one black-or-white pentagons in $Y_2$ that share one edge and belong to the boundary of exactly one ball.
-To each such a pair we attach a dodecahedron along two adjacent faces.
-It follows from the above diagrams that this way to each pentagon we attach {\it two} dodecahedra (corresponding to {\it two} balls adjacent to the pentagon).
+To do so, first consider all pairs consisting of one green-or-red and one black-or-white pentagons in $Y_2$ that share one edge and belong to the boundary of the same ball.
+To each such a pair we attach a right angled hyperbolic dodecahedron along two adjacent faces.
+After that each green-or-red pentagon and each black-or-white pentagon adjacent to the center of the left diagram has {\it two} dodecahedra attached.
+For each remaining black-or-white pentagons we attach one dodecahedron from the side from which it was not yet attached.

-Further we glue together attached dodecahedra along pairs of faces that intersect $Y_2$ in one edge.
+Further we glue together attached dodecahedra along pairs of faces that intersect $Y_2$ in a common edge.
 To be glued the faces of dodecahedra must have a common edge in $Y_2$ and yet satisfy one of the following mutually exclusive conditions:

 \begin{enumerate} \item Two dodecahedra correspond to the same ball and the edge is marked by a solid line (of any color) on the diagram. \item Two dodecahedra correspond to two different balls and the edge is marked by a dashed line on the diagram. \end{enumerate}